tatp22/linformer-pytorch/README.md

 # Linformer Pytorch Implementation
 [![PyPI version](https://badge.fury.io/py/linformer-pytorch.svg)](https://badge.fury.io/py/linformer-pytorch)

 A practical implementation of the [Linformer paper](https://arxiv.org/pdf/2006.04768.pdf).
+Attention with only linear complexity, allowing for very long sequence lengths (1mil+) to be attended to on modern hardware.

-Has not been empirically tested (i.e. if it performs well on any datasets), but the self attention mechanism works.
+This repo has not been empirically tested (i.e. if it performs well on any datasets), but the self attention mechanism works.

 I am not the author of the paper.